AOMediaCodec/av1-rtp-spec/av1-rtp-spec.md

    The Full Intra Request (FIR) [RFC5104] RTCP feedback message allows a receiver to request a Decoder Refresh Point of an encoded stream.
-   [RFC8082] updates the definition of the Decoder Refresh Point.
+   Section 3 of [RFC8082] updates the definition of the Decoder Refresh Point.

    Upon reception of an FIR, for every SSRC indicated in the FIR message, the AV1 sender MUST send a new coded video sequence as soon as possible.